Introduction to Investing in British Columbia

 Both private and public companies use private investments, also known as private placements, to raise money from investors.
 It’s an important source of funding for B.C. companies and entrepreneurs.
 This market is also called the “exempt market” because those who use it do so under exemptions from the requirement under securities law to file a prospectus when issuing securities.

 Private investments available to retail investors can be high-risk for a number of reasons.
 The onus is on the investor to gather information about the company to make an informed decision.
-For more information on this market, read The Private Placement Market Guide.
+For more information on this market, read Investing in the Private Placement Market.

 Exempt real estate-based investments are investments that fall under securities laws that are sold in the private placement market.
 These investments are sold to investors without a prospectus, without the BCSC’s review or approval, and usually, without the advice of a registered dealer.
 Like other private investments, they can be high risk.